stonith404/pocket-id/CONTRIBUTING.md

 We are using [Playwright](https://playwright.dev) for end-to-end testing.

 The tests can be run like this:

 1. Start the backend normally
 2. Start the frontend in production mode with `npm run build && node --env-file=.env build/index.js`
 3. Run the tests with `npm run test`

+### Helm chart

+The [README.md](./chart/README.md) is generated using helm-docs.
+If you have made changes to the values or the template, you will need to regenerate it using the helm-docs binary.
+Please see the [installation](https://github.com/norwoodj/helm-docs/tree/master?tab=readme-ov-file#installation) section within their repo for instructions.
+Once installed you just need to run `helm-docs` in the root of the repo to update the Helm README.md.